 Measuring one asset against another is one way to determine an asset’s value, and Understanding the ratio, and the direction it’s moving, can help you make decisions about any precious metals allocations within your portfolio.

-SoFi Invest brokerage platform can help you gain exposure to precious metals like gold and silver.
+The SoFi Invest investment app can help you gain exposure to precious metals like gold and silver.
 You can use the platform to purchase exchange-traded funds (ETFs) that invest in specific commodities, or buy mining companies that produce such metals.

 Photo credit: iStock/fizkes